Skip to main content

 Speech Biomarkers and GIA®

-GIA® is a clinical AI screening system built by Scienza Health that analyzes 2,500+ speech biomarkers alongside computer vision signals during a short patient interaction.
+GIA® is the AI co-clinician built by Scienza Health that analyzes 2,500+ speech biomarkers alongside computer vision signals during a short patient interaction.
+Speech biomarker results feed daily Proactive Decision Orders surfaced through the digitalhumanOS™ platform, ready for clinician review and sign-off.

 GIA® is the Digital Human® built by Scienza Health — a registered trademark.